-In the last years, Digital Video Broadcasting with Return channel Satellite (DVB-RCS) ([1],[2]) became one of the most used standard in the satellite communications system thanks to its open standard characteristic and efficiency.
-Mobility support has been also added in order to take care of mobile users, which want to perceive a certain quality for the requested services [3], [4] and other efforts have been made for aerial segment, like High Altitude Platforms [5].
-DVB-RCS provides bi-directional communication via satellite and it offers many combination of services (reception of TV channels, data exchanges, etc.).
-In this context, it is very important to test DVB-RCS systems using an efficient satellite channel model, for guaranteeing an optimal level of QoS constraints, as shown in [6], [7] and [8].
-In the literature many channel models have been proposed, but most of them work at the bit level or it investigates only few issues of channel interaction ([9],[10]), so they cannot be used in higher level simulators based for example on discrete time event simulation.
-The goal of this work is to provide a high level satellite channel model based on Discrete Time Markov Chain (DTMC) [11] modeling, very useful in every simulation context.
-In order to model DTMC, in accordance with ([12],[13]), we employ packet error log-file analysis, where, in our scenario, a packet is a sequence of bits.
+The new Digital Video Broadcasting with Return channel Satellite (DVB-RCS) ([1],[2]) transmission technique has become one of the most used standard in the satellite communications system thanks to its open standard characteristic and efficiency.
+This System provides bidirectional communication via satellite and it offers many combination of services (reception of TV channels, data exchanges, etc.).
+In this context, it is very important to test DVB-RCS systems using an efficient satellite channel model.
+In the literature many channel models have been proposed, but most of them work at the bit level or it investigates only few issues of channel interaction ([3],[4]), so they cannot be used in higher level simulators based for example on discrete time event simulation.
+The goal of this work is to provide a high level satellite channel model based on Discrete Time Markov Chain (DTMC) [5] modeling, very useful in every simulation context.
+In order to model DTMC, in accordance with ([6],[7]), we employ packet error log-file analysis, where, in our scenario, a packet is a sequence of bits.
 The log-file is a sequence containing information about whether a particular packet was transmitted correctly.
-In [13], the authors considered only two states, the Bad state, represented in the log file with a "1", and the Good state (correctly transmitted packet), represented with a "0", even if they extend the Bad state in more states if the stationary property is not satisfied.
-In this paper we propose a different model based on the observation of a fixed time-window instead of analyzing a single packet in order to evaluate the link quality degree, computing the Packet Error Rate (PER), on the basis of the analysis carried out in [14].
+In [7], the authors considered only two states, the Bad state, represented in the log file with a "1", and the Good state (correctly transmitted packet), represented with a "0", even if they extend the Bad state in more states if the stationary property is not satisfied.
+In this paper we propose a different model based on the observation of a fixed time-window instead of analyzing a single packet in order to evaluate the link quality degree, computing the Packet Error Rate (PER).
 In this way, we construct a log file in which each state represents a specific quality/degree level.
-The proposed model can be also used in satellite Call Admission Control phase [15], [16], when the future channel conditions have to be taken into account.
 The model is based on the use of a DMTC, in which a chain state represents an accurate channel description.
-This model has been called Quality Degree based DTMC modeling (QD-DTMC).
-In the paper QD-DTMC has been compared with the classic Gilbert-Elliot (G-E) in order to proof the accuracy of the proposed model.
+This model can be used also in other scenarios like DVB-S2 [8], DVB-RCS+M [9], [10] and in other aerial platform like HAP [11], moreover can give its contribution in satellite Call Admission Control phase [12], [13].
+The idea has been called Markovian Satellite Channel Model (MSCM) and it has been compared with the classic Gilbert-Elliot Good-Bad (GB) model, in order to proof the accuracy of the proposed scheme.
 The paper is organized as follows: section II gives a deep overview of the system architecture, section III proposes the new channel model, section IV shows simulations results, then section V concludes the paper.